Mundari people: Tribal land

 The land, like much of South Sudan, is predominantly flat and marked by occasional isolated large hills.
 The low-lying land contains many rivers and lakes and is prone to flooding during the rainy season.
 The soil is predominantly clay-based, causing drainage and water retention problems, and provides a very fertile basis in support of cattle grazing.
 The main settlements in Mundariland are Terekeka, Gemeiza, Mangalla, Muni, Tombek, Tindilo, Tali, Rego, Tijor, Rijong, Koweri, and Nyori.

 Culture

-The Mundari, like other Nilotic tribes, are very cattle-oriented: cattle serves as a form of currency and a mark of status.
+The Mundari, like other Nilotic tribes, are very cattle-oriented: cattle serve as a form of currency and a mark of status.
 Marriages are arranged by the prospective groom offering cattle to the bride's family and husbands may take as many wives as they can support.
 The Mundari engage in perennial cattle raiding wars with the Bor Dinka during the dry season.

-Mundari men are known to bathe their hair in cow urine, giving it a yellow-orange color.
+Mundari men sometimes bathe their hair in cow urine; the uric acid gives the hair a red, yellow, or orange color, which they regard as beautiful.

 The Mundari also cultivate sorghum and catch fish using nets and spears.